andrewtrandev/Terminal-Project/README.md

 https://github.com/andrewtrandev/terminalproject

 ## R5.Purpose and Scope
-Program will entertain users by allows them to play the word game Scrabble in terminal.
-I'm developing this to test out some programming ideas and features, I also like Scrabble and thought it would be a fun idea to try out.
+Program will entertain users by allows them to play a simple word game in terminal.
+I'm developing this to test out some programming ideas and features, I also like word games and thought it would be an interesting idea to try.

 ## Target Audience
-The target audience is bored people looking for entertainment and people interested in word games or looking to play Scrabble in terminal.
+The target audience is for bored people looking for brain stimulationg entertainment and anyone interested in word games.

 ## How to use
 The target audience will be prompted to enter how many letters they would like to play with.